Fight-Foundation/Whitepaper/roadmap.md

 During the pre-TGE phase, we publish the full emissions and governance specifications, expand the **Fight.ID** quest program, and run **UFC-tied fight-week funnels** that rehearse our acquisition and retention motions.
 In parallel, we launch **fighter ambassador campaigns** with clear creative kits, performance SLAs, and FP-based rewards so that athletes and creators can reliably onboard their audiences.

+**UFC Strike Gifts Drop #1 Completed:** Successfully demonstrated rapid Fight.ID creation and low-friction onboarding at scale through simple engagement actions (join, verify, engage).
+Validated Telegram as a repeatable, high-reach distribution surface with strong performance in Asia, LATAM, and emerging markets.
+Rewards structured around access, FP acceleration, and licensed digital items—not token airdrops.

 **Why this matters:** Clear economics and transparent governance reduce uncertainty for partners and users, while fight-week rehearsals prove that our funnels convert mainstream attention into identity claims and repeat engagement.

-**How value accrues to $FIGHT:** Each rehearsal pushes more users through **FightID → FP → paid utilities**, priming post-TGE demand for staking and entries that generate $FIGHT-denominated fees for the DAO's treasury programs.
+**How value accrues to $FIGHT:** Each rehearsal pushes more users through **Fight.ID → FP → paid utilities**, priming post-TGE demand for staking and entries that generate $FIGHT-denominated fees for the DAO's treasury programs.

 ---